 Bayside Blades Junior Series

 The Skate Victoria Speed Branch has a junior development program running for ‘Junior’ members, under the age of 15 years.
 This program caters for children who are proficient in general skating skills and wish to progress into racing.
-Andy Finster and Kieran Garriga run the sessions once a month at Skaterz rink, 27 Susan Street, Eltham.
+Andy Finster and Chelsi run the sessions once a month at Skaterz rink, 27 Susan Street, Eltham.
 Bayside Blades has been kindly supporting this program for 9 years.

 Please click here for the 2017-18 program.